soffgrupp6/assignment2/README.md

 # Assignment2

 The goal of this project was to create a small Continuous Integration server.
-This server will receive a Webhook from Github, clone the project, build and run automated Unit tests.
+This server will receive a Webhook from Github, clone the project, build and run automated unit tests.
 It will then update the status of the commit, to note whether it was a success or failure.

 ## Contributions